 Portland School of Ballet’s Syllabus Program is designed for dancers starting at age seven and progresses through their teen years.
-We establish a strong foundation, focussing on correct posture, musicality, and coordination.
-The result is a clear understanding and execution of classical ballet technique, vocabulary, and artistic expression.
+The Program begins with establishing a strong foundation in correct posture, classical placement, musicality, and coordination, and it develops through the levels with the end result of a clear understanding and execution of classical ballet technique, vocabulary, and artistic expression.

 S1 — 1x per week for 1 hour